ZeleniJure/object-storage/README.md

 - listening on port 3000/http by default
 - **PUT** */object/{id}* - create new object with the specified ID and content body
 - **GET** */object/{id}* - returns object content, or 400 if id doesn't exist.
+- content types are not handled by the application
 - *id* is the name of the object, and can be kind of whatever minio accepts.

-Folders aren't supported though.
+Keep in mind that the *id* also defines which backing storage the object is stored to, having similar *id*s stored to different backends.

 ## Quick start:
 Assuming docker is installed, the following should: